How You Can Help

 “I haven’t seen you around lately.
 How are you doing?”

 Listen to understand more so than to respond.
-Summarize and reflect back the student’s sharing to show you heard them while giving them an opportunity to correct any errors.
+Summarize and reflect back the student’s sharing to communicate you heard them while giving them an opportunity to correct any errors.
 Remember we communicate our listening non-verbally, as well.

 “It sounds like you’re feeling overwhelmed.”